 Astronomical observations and data acquired from the on-board ACIS external calibration source (ECS) show that the ACIS effective area below 2 keV has continuously declined since launch due to the build-up of out-gassed material on the cold ACIS optical blocking filters.
 The HRC operates at a warmer temperature and shows no sign of contamination build-up.
 The build-up of contaminant on the ACIS filters has been monitored with ECS observations, LETG/ACIS-S observations of the blazars Mkn421 and PKS2155-304 and the isolated neutron star RXJ1856-3754, and ACIS imaging observations of the rich cluster of galaxies Abell 1795 and the oxygen-rich supernova remnant E0102-72.3.
-The ECS is an 55Fe source with a half-life of 2.7 years and is no longer useful for monitoring the contamination on the ACIS filter.

-Typically the calibration team releases updates to the contamination model near the end of each calender year.
-The update accounts for any changes in the characteristics of the contamination as measured by observations taken over the same calender year.
-Most updates do not affect the analysis of data taken prior to that calender year.
-The contamination model is distributed as part of the CALDB, and is described at: http://cxc.harvard.edu/ciao/why/acisqecontamN0011.html There are three components to the ACIS contamination model: 1) the build-up rate of the contaminant on the ACIS filters, 2) the spatial distribution of the contaminant on the ACIS filters, and 3) the chemical composition of the contaminant and hence its energy-dependent effects.
-The energy-dependent effect is largest near the Carbon edge at $0.277\,\mathrm{keV}$ and is negligible beyond $\sim 1\text{--}2\,\mathrm{keV}$.
-Figures 6.7-6.9 show that all three of these properties concerning the contaminant have changed significantly during the Chandra mission.
+Typically the calibration team releases updates to the contamination model near the end of each calendar year.
+The update accounts for any changes in the characteristics of the contamination as measured by observations taken over the same calendar year.
+Most updates do not affect the analysis of data taken prior to that calendar year.
+The contamination model is distributed as part of the CALDB, and is described at: https://cxc.cfa.harvard.edu/ciao/why/acisqecontamN0013.html.
+There are three components to the ACIS contamination model: 1) the build-up rate of the contaminant on the ACIS filters, 2) the spatial distribution of the contaminant on the ACIS filters, and 3)